NickleDave/Nicholson-Prinz-JOV-DNNs-bio-vis/README.md

 [![DOI](https://zenodo.org/badge/306959618.svg)](https://zenodo.org/badge/latestdoi/306959618)
-# Nicholson-Prinz-2021
+# Nicholson-Prinz-JOV-DNNs-bio-vis

 Code for the paper
-"Deep neural network models of object recognition exhibit human-like performance limitations when performing visual search tasks"
+"Could simplified stimuli change how the brain performs visual search tasks?
+A deep neural network study"

 ## Installation
 Experiments were run in an environment created with [`conda`](https://docs.conda.io/en/latest/) on Ubuntu 16.04.